 Le Monstre de Loch Ness

 For more pieces by Niki de Saint Phalle, MAMAC (the Museum of Modern and Contemporary Art in Nice) has a sizeable collection of her art, including her take on the Loch Ness Monster a fountain made out of mirrors.
-While the items inside the museum can’t really be included in this list of public art (though the museum is free) the monster is located outside on the forecourt between it and the National Theatre, thus rendering it public, and includable here.
-Also in this photo is Tribute to Alexander Calder, a wooden installation by Arne Quinze, which unfortunately, as I love it, is only temporary.
+While the items inside the museum can’t really be included in this list of public art, the monster is located outside on the forecourt between it and the National Theatre, thus rendering it public, and includable here.
+Also in this photo is Tribute to Alexander Calder, a wooden installation by Arne Quinze, which unfortunately, as I love it, is only temporary. ***UPDATE 2023 The Loch Ness Monster has been removed for the duration of the building works that are taking place around the MAMAC.
+It will be back when the works are finished, expected in 2025***

 There are plenty more wonderful works of art on the French Riviera, this may well be the beginning of a series.
 What do you think of my choices?
 Do you have any favourite sculptures or other forms of public art?
 Do tell!